1967 Holy Cross Crusaders football team

 The 1967 Holy Cross Crusaders football team was an American football team that represented the College of the Holy Cross as an independent during the 1967 NCAA University Division football season.
-Following Mel Massucco's resignation, former defensive coordinator Tom Boisture served his first year as head coach.
+Following Mel Massucco's resignation, former defensive coordinator Tom Boisture served his first season as head coach.
 The team compiled a record of 5–5.

 All home games were played at Fitton Field on the Holy Cross campus in Worcester, Massachusetts.

 Schedule

 Statistical leaders

 Statistical leaders for the 1967 Crusaders included: